Sister Hazel

-Sister Hazel is an American alternative rock band from Gainesville, Florida, whose style blends elements of jangle pop, folk rock, classic rock, and southern rock.
+Sister Hazel is an American rock band from Gainesville, Florida, whose style blends elements of jangle pop, folk rock, classic rock, and Southern rock.
+They are best known for their 1997 single "All for You."

 History

 Sister Hazel formed in Gainesville, Florida, in 1993 and was named for Sister Hazel Williams, a local missionary who ran a homeless shelter.
 The group released its self-titled debut album in 1994, through its independent record label Croakin' Poets.
 Shortly after its release, singer/guitarist Ryan Newell and drummer Mark Trojanowski joined the band.
 Newell played on the album before officially joining the group.

-The band's second album, ...Somewhere More Familiar was released in 1997 and sold approximately 30,000 copies through its initial pressing, prompting Universal Records to sign the band.
+The band's second album ...Somewhere More Familiar was released in 1997 and sold approximately 30,000 copies through its initial pressing, prompting Universal Records to sign the band.
 Universal re-released ...Somewhere More Familiar in late 1997.
-A single from the album, "All For You" hit No. 11 on the Billboard Hot 100 and remains the band's most successful single.
+A single from the album All For You hit No. 11 on the Billboard Hot 100 and remains the band's most successful single.

 The band's third album Fortress was released in 2000 by Universal.
 The band worked with producers Mike Clink (Guns N' Roses, Mötley Crüe, Heart), Richie Zito (Cheap Trick), and Paul Ebersold (3 Doors Down).
-The album featured minor pop hits "Champagne High" and "Change Your Mind."
-The album's title track was featured as the outro of Valparaiso University radio station WVUR's weekly Saturday night program during the 2000-01 academic year.
+The album featured minor pop hits "Champagne High" and "Change Your Mind.”

 In 2003, after the band split from Universal, they released their fourth studio album, Chasing Daylight, on the Sixthman label and toured throughout the year to promote the album.
 The band's internet presence emerged during this time period, and hardcore fans dubbing themselves "Hazelnuts" studied setlists, shared bootleg concert recordings, and initiated a promotion scheme with the band through their official website.
 2003 also saw the simultaneous release of Live*LIVE, a two-disc live album, and A Life in the Day, a live DVD.

-In 2004, Sister Hazel released their next studio album Lift.
+In 2004, Sister Hazel released their next studio album, Lift.
 Songs from Lift were re-recorded for 2005's Lift: Acoustic Renditions, an EP of studio acoustic takes on five of the songs, offered exclusively through Apple's iTunes Store.
 In July 2005, the Sister Hazel album was re-issued again by Sixthman, in response to claims that the album had become difficult to find in stores.

 Sister Hazel then promoted their album, Absolutely, which was released on October 10, 2006.
 The band also continued to tour and hold annual fan gathering events, The Rock Boat and The Rock Slope.
 Absolutely is the band's highest-charting album on the Billboard charts following Fortress and it received 4 out of a possible 5 stars from Allmusic, a tie with Fortresss score.

-On June 5, 2007, Sister Hazel released a "hybrid" album entitled BAM!
+On June 5, 2007, Sister Hazel released a "hybrid" album, BAM!
 Volume 1.
 It contains B-sides from the Absolutely recording sessions and some from previous albums.
 Sister Hazel also released a holiday album called Santa's Playlist on September 25, 2007.